nicogou/xiao-ble-lsm6dsv16x/README.md

 The device is based around:
 - the Xiao BLE Sense from Seeed Studio, a nRF52840-based development board containing a 2MB QSPI Flash, a microphone and a basic IMU.
 - the LSM6DSV16X IMU from STMicroelectronics, a smart IMU with an embedded Qvar (electrostatic charge) sensor, able to perform sensor fusion and edge computing.
+- the W25Q128, a 16 Mbytes external flash, to store IMU data.

-Early firmware development and product evaluation is done using breakout boards, but it is planned to develop a custom PCB if these tests are successful.
+Early firmware development and product evaluation was done using breakout boards.
+A custom PCB has been developped using [Flux.ai](https://www.flux.ai/nicolasgoualard/lsm6dsv16xeval).

 ### Bootloader